-Prerequisite: admission to Teacher Education (2.7 GPA and Praxis I Scores) A seminar to engage interns in a critical reflection of issues, topics, materials, and skills appropriate to their professional development and teaching experience during their internship.
-This course is designed to be taken concurrently with the teaching internship.
+Prerequisite: Admission to Teacher Education (2.7 GPA and GACE I, Praxis I, or exemption scores)

+A seminar to engage interns in a critical reflection of issues, topics, materials, and skills appropriate to their professional development and teaching experience during the internship.
+This course must be taken concurrently with the teaching internship.
+Students will participate in scheduled seminars that are an integral part of the course.